ahheckel/FSL-scripts/README.md

 * Copy and edit config* files in ./subj (if preprocessing settings differ across subjects/sessions).
 * Run ```./run_script.sh``` to start processing.

+Directory structure and naming of input files and subjects/session is defined in './globalvars'.
+Example:
 ```
 my-study              study-directory
   |